 At UCR, we offer a Liberal Arts and Sciences program.
 Students, therefore, have the freedom to pursue any interest they may have by choosing from approximately 200 courses in Arts and Humanities, Science, Social Science, and Engineering.
 Students combine these into their own program, coupled with a strong foundation in important academic skills such as doing research and writing papers.
 Our professors have a passion for undergraduate teaching and are dedicated to making courses an intellectual and social adventure.
-And with a maximum of 25 students on a course, every class is small, encourages interaction, and professors are easily approachable after class to provide thorough feedback.
+And with an average of 21 students in a course, every class is small, encourages interaction, and professors are easily approachable after class to provide thorough feedback.
 Moreover, UCR uses continuous assessment, meaning that students hand in assignments, give presentations, write essays, and participate in discussions and debates throughout the semester.

 Watch the video below to discover our program in more detail.